PySangamam/website/_posts/2018-09-04-workshop-list.md

 2. Day 2, Forenoon: Concurrent Programming in Python
 3. Day 2, Afternoon: Introduction to Pandas & Scaling Pandas for large Datasets

-Each workshop can accomodate a maximum of 60 attendees.
+Each workshop can accommodate a maximum of 60 attendees.
 Attendees can sign-up for the workshop, during the registration process on Day 1.
 Also an attendee can take up only one workshop, this is to ensure that there is fair sharing of available seats.